 The extraordinary results of focusing on our children’s strengths rather than trying to correct their weaknesses, is revealed in this game-changing book for parents.
 By showing us how to throw the ‘strength switch’, Professor Lea Waters will demonstrate how we can help children build resilience, optimism and achievement.

-Dean’s Lecture SeriesView past Dean's Lectures
+Next Dean’s Lecture will be scheduled soonMore Dean's Lectures

 Subscribe to events